GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Experiments

 \subsection{Experiment setup}

-\textbf{Implementation details.} To demonstrate the performance, we implement {\indextitle} on top of ALEX using C++ since ALEX is open-source and supports data updates.
+\textbf{Implementation details.} We implement {\indextitle} on top of ALEX using C++ since ALEX is open-source and supports data updates.
 Our implementation re-uses the hierarchical model and gapped arrays from ALEX and keeps the corresponding ALEX parameters unchanged.
 With that being said, {\indextitle} can be easily migrated to other learned indexes too.
+Furthermore, our idea is also compatible with other one-dimensional index structures, such as B-trees.
+We illustrate this by effortlessly implementing {\indextitle} on top of a B-tree, which incurs a minimal overhead with promising performance.

-\textbf{Compared approaches.} (1) Boost-Rtree: from Boost C++~\cite{Boost} version 1.73.0, with default settings.
-(2) Quad-Tree: from GEOS~\cite{GEOS} version 3.9.0.
-Quad-Tree shows abnormal performance on OSM point dataset and synthetic datasets: its index size is 10X and 100X smaller than {\indextitle} and R-Tree, and its index search time is more than 10 times longer than other approaches on 0.01\% and 0.001\% selectivities.
-Thus we exclude the results of Quad-Tree on these datasets for a fair comparison.
-This issue will be reported to the GEOS community.
-(3) {\indextitle}: the proposed approach in this paper, without the piecewise function.
-This will be used for all queries with the $Contains$ relationship.
-(4) {\indextitle}-piecewise: the proposed approach in this paper with the piecewise function for query augmentation.
-This will be used for queries with the $Intersects$ relationship.
+\textbf{Compared approaches.} (1) Boost-Rtree: from Boost C++ v1.73.0, with default settings.
+(2) Quad-Tree: from GEOS v3.9.0.
+Quad-Tree.(3) {\indextitle}-ALEX: This is the approach proposed in this paper.
+When querying for the $Contains$ relationship, no query augmentation is needed.
+However, for the $Intersection$ relationship, query augmentation comes into play.(4) {\indextitle}-BTREE: This uses the same approach as {\indextitle}-ALEX but with TLX-BTree as the base index, demonstrating the adaptability of {\indextitle} and the benefits derived from a one-dimensional index structure.

-\textbf{Datasets.} We test our approaches on 5 real-world datasets and 4 synthetic datasets (see Table~\ref{tab:datasets}), including point, polygon and line string data.
-Real-world datasets are obtained from the US Census Bureau TIGER project~\cite{Tiger} and OpenStreetMap~\cite{OSM}.
-These datasets are cleaned by SpatialHadoop~\cite{EM+15} and posted on their website.
-We generate the synthetic datasets using SpiderWeb~\cite{KVE+20} with different distributions.
-For point data, we only test {\indextitle} on the $Contains$ relationship as $Intersects$ relationship does not apply to points.
+\textbf{Datasets.} We test our approaches on 3 real-world datasets(see Table~\ref{tab:datasets}), including polygon and line string data.
+Real-world datasets are obtained from the US Census Bureau TIGER project~\cite{Tiger} .
+These datasets are cleaned by SpatialHadoop~\cite{EM+15}.

-\textbf{Query selectivity.} We test {\indextitle} on 4 range query selectivities: 1\%, 0.1\%, 0.01\%, 0.001\%.
-To generate a range query with the required selectivity, we randomly take a geometry from the dataset and do a K Nearest Neighbor query around this geometry (K = selectivity * dataset cardinality) using JTS STR-Tree~\cite{JTS}.
-The MBR of the KNN query results then becomes the query window at this selectivity.
+\textbf{Query selectivity.} We test {\indextitle} on 3 range query selectivities: 1\%, 0.1\%, 0.01\%.
+To generate a range query with the required selectivity, we randomly take a geometry from the dataset and do a K Nearest Neighbor query around this geometry (K = selectivity * dataset cardinality) using JTS STR-Tree The MBR of the KNN query results then becomes the query window at this selectivity.
 We generate 100 such query windows per selectivity per dataset.